-Another tip: use the no-sugar or low sugar pectin.
-It cuts the amount of sugar you need from 7 cups per batch to 4 cups! (yes, you can add sugar to the no-sugar pectin - and it will taste better!
-On the other hand; I have never had success using NO added sugar with the No-sugar pectin.
-It always turned out runny and bland.)
-You might want to try using the low sugar recipe with a mixture of sugar and Splenda; that works, too.
+Another tip: use the low sugar pectin.
+It cuts the amount of sugar you need from 7 cups per batch to 4 cups!
+And it tastes even better!
+On the other hand; I have never had success with the No-sugar pectin.
+It always turned out runny and bland.
+You might want to try using the low sugar recipe with a mixture of sugar and Splenda; that could work.